 4. Third Party Monitoring

 The group’s Third Party Monitoring function continues to undertake risk-based reviews via desktop assessments and has resumed on-site visits since Covid where possible.
 The team continues to assess and monitor our most critical suppliers to assess their control environment and gain assurance that they are operating within Close Brothers’ expectations, including with regard to modern slavery and human trafficking.
 The function continues to provide the mechanisms to ensure that providers are acting legally and responsibly, including from a modern slavery and human trafficking perspective.

 The findings of these reviews continue to be categorised and formally tracked, reported and communicated to the supplier, where relevant, along with our expectations for the implementation of time-bound corrective actions.
 There were no instances of non compliance identified in relation to Modern Slavery during FY20 as a result of these reviews.

 Actions currently planned for the 2023 financial year include:

-- Taking further steps to ensure that the Third Party Management & Monitoring teams continue to demonstrate the highest levels of knowledge and awareness regarding ethical issues (including in relation to modern slavery), including through the renewal of their CIPS Ethical Procurement and Supply certifications and team members studying towards CIPS Commercial Procurement & Supply Apprenticeship Programme
+- Taking further steps to ensure that the Third Party Management & Monitoring teams continue to demonstrate the highest levels of knowledge and awareness regarding ethical issues (including in relation to modern slavery and human trafficking), including the renewal of their CIPS Ethical Procurement and Supply certifications and team members studying towards CIPS Commercial Procurement & Supply Apprenticeship Programme